MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-logon.md

 > This setting appears in the Computer Configuration and User Configuration folders.
 If both settings are configured, the setting in Computer Configuration takes precedence over the setting in User Configuration.

 > [!TIP]
-> To display the welcome screen, click Start, point to Programs, point to Accessories, point to System Tools, and then click "Getting Started."
+> To display the welcome screen, click Start, point to Programs, point to Accessories, point to System Tools, and then click "Getting Started".
 To suppress the welcome screen without specifying a setting, clear the "Show this screen at startup" check box on the welcome screen.
 <!-- NoWelcomeTips_1-Description-End -->

 <!-- NoWelcomeTips_1-Editable-Begin -->